i2group/analyze/documentation/developer_essentials_deploying.md

 In the first part of the procedure, you use Developer Essentials to create a custom version of the deployment toolkit.
 The libraries and settings that you add enable development for i2 Analyze on a single computer.

-1. Install IBM i2 Analyze 4.1.3 according to the instructions in the release notes.
+1. Install IBM i2 Analyze 4.1.4 according to the instructions in the release notes.
 If you accept all of the default settings, the deployment toolkit is installed to `C:\IBM\i2analyze`.
 2. Follow the instructions in <a href="http://www.ibm.com/support/knowledgecenter/SSXVXZ/com.ibm.i2.eia.install.doc/software_prerequisites.html" class="xref">Software prerequisites</a> to install all the other prerequisite software.
     Note: Developer Essentials uses IBM DB2 Express Edition, which does not create Windows groups when you install it.
 Record the details of the `db2admin` user that DB2 creates; you need them later in this procedure.

 3. Extract i2 Analyze Developer Essentials, and copy the `SDK` directory into the `C:\IBM\i2analyze\` directory.
 4. Navigate to the `SDK\sdk-projects\master\toolkit-overrides\configuration\environment` directory, and check the following files to ensure that the default settings match your environment:
-    -   In `i2analyze\environment.properties`, verify that the installation path for DB2 is correct, and that the first part of the installation path for i2 Analyze is also correct.
+    -   In `onyx-server\environment.properties`, verify that the installation path for DB2 is correct, and that the first part of the installation path for i2 Analyze is also correct.
-    -   In `awc\environment.properties`, verify that the installation path for DB2 is correct, and that the first part of the installation path for i2 Analyze is also correct.
+    -   In `opal-server\environment.properties`, verify that the installation path for DB2 is correct, and that the first part of the installation path for i2 Analyze is also correct.
     -   In `http-server.properties`, verify that the paths to the HTTP server installation and WebSphere plugin directories are correct.
     -   In `topology.xml`, verify that the first part of the installation path for i2 Analyze is correct.
 To allow you to run all the examples, this version of the topology file includes configuration settings for both types of i2 Analyze application.